bloomreach/hippo-ckeditor/README.md

 ## Versions

+### Script and version

+The script `/dev/builder/build.sh` needs a 'build version' parameter, which is burned into the generated code.
+Hippo CMS uses the same version number as in the tag name (e.g. '4.7.1-h12.1.0').

+Note that the version scheme of Hippo CKEditor changed over time.
+Until Hippo 11.x, the CKEditor version was extended with a single nano patch version prefixed with `-h` (e.g. `4.3.0-h1`).
+Hippo 12.x introduced the semantic Hippo-specific version and the maintenance branches.

+### Situation for 4.7.x / 12.4.0 and before
 A Hippo-specific CKEditor build adds a semantic version to the CKEditor version it extends, prefixed with `-h`.
 The major and minor number of this additional version match the Hippo release in which the CKEditor build is used.
 For example, version `4.7.1-h12.1.0` extends CKEditor `4.7.1` and is used in Hippo release `12.1`.
 The patch number